Departments of Economics and International Development, LSE

 PLACES I UPDATE

-I'm writing a book Economics in a Disordered World Order, which is my attempt to organize the different things I've been writing and speaking on.
-The manuscript is only in very rough draft form for now.
+I'm writing a book Ordering the World: Truth to Power (manuscript only in very rough draft), my attempt to organize the different things I've been writing and speaking on.

 08 April 2015 “ 改革措施得力 经济增速合理-China's New Normal: What These Reforms Might Achieve” (originally published China's People's Daily 02 April 2015.
 English version “China's New Normal and the AIIB” 09 April 2015)